-Working Papers are interim reports on work of the International Institute for Applied Systems Analysis and have received only limited review.
-Views or opinions expressed herein do not necessarily represent those of the Institute or of its National Member Organizations.
+Collaborative Papers report work which has not been performed solely at the International Institute for Applied Systems Analysis and which has received only limited review.
+Views or opinions expressed herein do not necessarily represent those of the Institute, its National Member Organizations, or other organizations supporting the work.